 - Visitors will be directed to sit in designated seats prior to the youths entering the front lobby.

-- All chairs are pre-measured by staff and placed six feet apart.
+- To ensure social distancing, all chairs are pre-measured by staff and placed six feet apart.

 - Youths will enter the visitation room individually and will be reminded to maintain social distancing while approaching their designated seat.